gitconsensus/GitConsensusCLI/README.md

 # Don't count any vote from a user who votes for multiple options
 prevent_doubles: true

+# The following only applies to pull requests
+pull_requests:

   # Minimum number of voters
   quorum: 5

   # Required percentage of "yes" votes (ignoring abstentions)
   threshold: 0.65

   # Only process votes by contributors
   contributors_only: false

   # Only process votes by collaborators
   collaborators_only: false

   # When defined only process votes from these github users
   whitelist:
     - alice
     - carol

   # When defined votes from these users will be ignored
   blacklist:
     - bob
     - dan

   # Number of hours after last action (commit or opening the pull request) before issue can be merged
-mergedelay: 24
+  merge_delay: 24

   # Number of votes from contributors at which the mergedelay gets ignored, assuming no negative votes.
-delayoverride: 10
+  delay_override: 10

   # When `delayoverride` is set this value is the minimum hours without changes before the PR will be merged
-mergedelaymin: 1
+  merge_delay_min: 1

   # Require this amount of time in hours before a PR with a license change will be merged.
-licensedelay: 72
+  licensed_delay: 72

   # Require this amount of time in hours before a PR with a consensus change will be merged.
-consensusdelay: 72
+  consensus_delay: 72

   # Do not allow license changes to be merged.
-locklicense: true
+  license_lock: true

   # Do not allow consensus changes to be merged.
-lockconsensus: true
+  consensus_lock: true

   # Number of hours after last action (commit or opening the pull request) before issue is autoclosed
   timeout: 720
 ```

 ## Voting